lgirdk/libunpriv/README.md

 • update_process_caps(&appcaps) -> Applies the process specific capabilities

 • read_capability(&appcaps) -> Reads and dumps the current process capabilities and dumps to log file.

+## Blacklist Mechanism:

+• RFC: Device.DeviceInfo.X_RDKCENTRAL-COM_RFC.Feature.NonRootSupport.Blacklist.

+• By Default, Blacklist String will be "Empty".

+• The Calling Process will run in Nonroot Mode in two conditions:
+    • Blacklist string does not contain the process name.
+    • Blacklist RFC is empty.

+• If particular process added in Blacklist String, then it will be executed in Root mode.

 # Sequence Diagram: